WHAT WE TREAT

 Discover the benefits of manual therapy and manipulative therapy

-What Is Piriformis Syndrome?
+What Is Piriformis pain syndrome?

-Piriformis syndrome is a neuromuscular condition that occurs when the piriformis muscle, a small muscle located deep in the buttocks, becomes tight or spasms.
+Piriformis pain syndrome is a neuromuscular condition that occurs when the piriformis muscle, a small muscle located deep in the buttocks, becomes tight or spasms.
 This muscle is essential for hip rotation, and when it compresses or irritates the sciatic nerve, it results in pain.

-Common Causes of Piriformis Syndrome
+Common Causes

 • Muscle Tightness: The piriformis muscle can become tight due to excessive sitting, overuse, or muscle imbalances.